20 Ways to Lose Your Belly When You're Older

 Seek Out Seafood

 The first step toward a slimmer belly starts on your plate.
-Researchers at the New York Academy of Sciences found that rats fed a diet high in omega-3 fatty acids reduced their visceral fat stores by 30 percent by the conclusion of the study when compared to those on a low-fat diet.
+Researchers at the New York Academy of Sciences found that rats fed a diet high in omega-3 fatty acids reduced their visceral fat stores by 30% by the conclusion of the study when compared to those on a low-fat diet.
 While fatty fish, like salmon and tuna, are among the easiest ways to load your diet with omega-3s, you can still enjoy similar effects if you're a vegetarian; both walnuts and flaxseeds are packed with inflammation-fighting omega-3s, too.

 Get Serious About Sleep